EchoSingh/Study-Notes/README.md

 # Study Notes

 This is my personal knowledge base where I organize and store notes from various subjects and topics I'm learning or revising.
-Everything is neatly placed inside the `notes/` folder.

 ##  Purpose